johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

   it with a new one, then we are expected to see 15 failures within a year.

 Although perfectly valid, failure rates are rarely expressed in a unit where the value is higher than 1.
-Continuing previous example, 1.5 per year is more intuitive to be expressed as 0.125 per month, since a natural interpretation of failure rate is as the fraction of population that is expected to fail with a unit of time.
+Continuing the previous example, 1.5 per year is more intuitive to be expressed as 0.125 per month, since a natural interpretation of failure rate is as the fraction of population that is expected to fail with a unit of time.
 Furthermore, it is often expressed in percentage (e.g. 12.5% per month or 150% per year) rather than a simple fraction.

 ### Estimation